diena1dev/CrowUtils/README.md

 This Repository exists to give me an easy way to access this project from multiple systems, and provide a backup for me.

+### = Installing =

+CrowUtils depends on any version of the Fabric Loader equal to or greater than 0.16.12, along with the mod [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) and [MCEF](https://modrinth.com/mod/mcef/), and is written specifically for **1.21.4**.

+Drag and drop the mod .jar from [Releases](https://github.com/diena1dev/CrowUtils/releases), ensuring all dependencies are met.

+Check the Minecraft "Controls" in Settings for default keybindings.

 ### = Development Timeline =

 #### General Use: